 Classroom assignments are determined by age and consultation with teachers.
 All relevant information is considered to make the best decision for placement.

 New classroom assignments occur every August.
-Children visit their new classroom a few weeks before starting in their new classroom.
+Teachers begin building a relationship with their new children a few weeks before starting in their new classroom.

 Parent Orientation